Fresh fruit, harvested from your own home garden!

 Magic Fountain™ is one distinctive tree!
 It still remains relatively uncommon in most landscapes, but we’re hoping to change this.
 In spring and summer, its flowers attract all kinds of pollinators.
 Unlike many other fruit trees, its fruit won’t show up until fall.

-This tree should be planted in zones 5 to 9.
+Best planted in zones 5 to 9.